rhodes351/starter-hugo-academic/content/_index.md

   - block: hero
     content:
-      title: Recent and Ongoing Research Projects
+      title: About My Research
       image:
        filename: image2.jpg
+      text: My research asks how institutions and policy shapes inequality, poverty and mobility processes.
+One strand of research focuses on worker power and labor market inequality.
+Another
-      text: Click on the links below to learn more about some of my recent research projects...
+       strand examines the causes and consequences of household credit, wealth, and debt.
+Click on the links below to learn more about some of my recent research projects...

   - block: collection
     id: research